hmcalister/Hopfield-Network-Go/README.md

 - `TargetStateIndex`
     - The target state this instances relates to.
 Integer.
 - `EnergyProfile`
-    - The energy profile of this instance *before* this epoch is applied. []float64.
+    - The energy profile of this instance *after* this epoch is applied. []float64.
 - `Stable`
     - A flag to represent if this target state is now stable in the network.
 Bool.